LukeWinikates/homebridge-sleepme/README.md

 * Adjust the temperature of your dock based on the temperature in your bedroom or outside.
 * Have Siri remind you to top off the water in your dock once per day if the water level is low.

-## Notes

-The virtual switches created for each dock will show up as sub-devices of the main device, and by default they will have the same name as the parent device.
-If you "edit" the switch(es) in Apple Home app and delete the name, it will reveal which switch it is.
-For example, if your dock is named "master bedroom", this plugin will create a thermostat device called "master bedroom" with a child switch called "master bedroom".
-But if you EDIT the child switch and delete the name "master bedroom", it will reveal "high mode".
-The same applies to the temperature boost switch, if enabled.

-Turning on the "high" temperature mode switch also turns on the dock.
-Turning OFF the "high" switch doesn't turn off the dock, it just turns off "high" mode.

-The thermostat device's mode is automatically displayed based on the difference between the current and target temperature.
-If the dock is active and the target temperature is higher than the current temperature, it will show heat mode.
-If the target temperature is lower than the current temperature, it will show cool mode.
-This functionality, as well as manually changing "modes" in homekit, do not actually make any difference to the backend/dock and are just for aesthetics.

 ## Troubleshooting